jdcloudcom/en/documentation/Storage-and-CDN/Storage-Gateway/Operation-Guide/Installation-Configuration.md

 1. The use of Storage Gateway depends on Virtual Machines and Object Storage Service Product, please ensure to enable Virtual Machines and Object Storage Service in advance.

-2. The recommended configuration of Virtual Machines for deploying Storage Gateway: 4-core CPU/4GB memory/40G SSD Cloud Disk Service; you can configure larger Cloud Disk Service according to the data scale.
+2. The minimum configuration of the Virtual Machines for deploying the Storage Gateway: 4-core CPU/4GB memory/40G SSD Cloud Disk Service.
+You can configure the Cloud Disk Service of higher volume according to the data scale.

 ## Create Storage Gateway